zdzichumis/custom_interpolation/README.md

 # My Interpolation Package

-A Python package for Lagrange, and spline interpolation methods with plotting capabilities.
+A Python package for Lagrange and spline interpolation methods with plotting capabilities.

 ## Features
 - Lagrange interpolation